translate/translate/docs/commands/pomigrate2.rst

 Lastly all the files in <to> are merged using msgmerge or pot2po.
 This process updates the files to match the layout and messages in <templates>.
-Optionally, by using --use-compendium, a compendium of all the translations in <from> can be created to be used in the final merge process.
+Optionally, by using :opt:`--use-compendium`, a compendium of all the translations in
+<from> can be created to be used in the final merge process.